 Chai Oh My Orange Marmalade

-2 cups of water
+- 2 cups water

-1 teaspoon chai tea herbal blend from Vices & Spices (use any Chai blend)
+- 1 teaspoon chai tea herbal blend from Vices & Spices (use any Chai blend)

-2 cups sugar
+- 2 cups sugar

 Second recipe.
 This time I left the tea ball in after I added the sugar and continued to let it cook to almost the gel point.
 My ball got super sticky but cleaned up well.
 In leaving the ball in the whole time I achieved the rich bold flavor that made my second recipe so mysteriously delicious.

 Spiced Plum Preserve

-1 cup hot water
+- 1 cup hot water

-1 teaspoon Indian Spice Tea from Vices & Spices
+- 1 teaspoon Indian Spice Tea from Vices & Spices

-2 cups sugar
+- 2 cups sugar

-1 package of powdered pectin
+- 1 package powdered pectin

+- Remove the tea ball from the recipe.
+Make sure the consistency of the recipe is now where you want it.
 If its still a bit thin continue to cook it down a bit.

-Ladle recipe into jars and water bath for 10 minutes at a full boil.
+- Ladle recipe into jars and water bath for 10 minutes at a full boil.
 Makes 4 half pints.